Nikko AM SGD Investment Grade Corporate Bond ETF

 The top 5 issuers in the Index include established and credible institutions such as the Housing Development Board (HDB), Temasek Financial, United Overseas Bank (UOB), the Land Transport Authority (LTA), and Singapore Airlines.
 Only investment grade bonds, with a credit rating of AAA to BBB, are eligible for inclusion into the Index.

 The Index is Singapore Dollar denominated with no currency risk

 The Index is 74.8% Singapore issuers and 100% Singapore Dollar denominated with no currency risk for local investors.

 The Index has an average duration of 4.7 years.
 Typically, the longer the duration of a corporate bond portfolio the more sensitive it will be to changes in interest rates.
 The Index has a lower duration relative to the Singapore Government Bonds because almost 90% of the underlying corporate bonds will mature within 10 years.

 A diversifier to improve risk-adjusted returns

-During the period from January 2013 to May 2018, Singapore corporate bonds displayed low correlation to Singapore equities.
+During the period from August 2012 to March 2021, Singapore corporate bonds displayed low correlation to Singapore equities.
 By adding Singapore corporate bonds to an all-Singapore equity portfolio, investors could reap diversification benefits and improve the risk-return profile of their portfolio.